alberttheprince/rpemotes-reborn/README.md

 - Thank you to [Crowded1337](https://www.gta5-mods.com/users/crowded1337) for the custom Gucci bag.
 I have removed the Gucci logo to comply with Rockstar Games & TakeTwo Interactive

+- Thanks to [EnchantedBrownie](https://www.gta5-mods.com/users/EnchantedBrownie) for the custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏